Hardware & Software

 All coding benchmarks are single-shot.
 The model receives one prompt and its output is automatically validated against a test suite.
 No retries, no iterative refinement.

-PostgreSQL (57 tests, 4 tiers) New
+PostgreSQL (57 tests, 4 tiers)

 I built a PostgreSQL benchmark that spins up a fresh Postgres 18 container per run, seeds it with 2.7 million rows of deterministic e-commerce data (customers, orders, products, inventory, sessions, audit logs), and throws 28 challenges at the model across four tiers.
 The model talks to llama-cli on the Strix server.
 Its output gets extracted, executed against the live database, and validated automatically.
 Every run starts clean.
 The seed uses SELECT setseed(0.42) so the data is identical across runs.